Church of St. Paul's, K Street (Washington, D.C.): History

-After establishing a Mission in Autumn 1866, in February 1867 an application was filed to the Diocese of Maryland to organize a new parish from the metes and bounds of St John's Parish (Lafayette Square).
+After the establishment of a Mission in Autumn 1866, in February 1867 an application was filed with the Episcopal Diocese of Maryland to organize a new parish from the metes and bounds of St. John's Parish, Lafayette Square.
 This was granted on 30 May 1867 by the Diocese's 84th Convention.
 The boundaries were defined by the Potomac River and 24th Street, running north to H Street, east on H Street to 22nd Street to the city boundary (Boundary Road, today called Florida Avenue).

-In June 1867, at lot was purchased on 23rd Street near Washington Circle, and Emlen T. Littell was selected to design the new church to be built.
-In June 1868, the church was completed., an expansion occurred in Spring 1883, so that the church could seat up to 650 people.
-A second phase of expansion in October 1891 brought a new single stone porch, a vestibule and an enlarged chancel.
-With the mortgage debt being paid off in December 1892, the Church was cleared for Consecration, which occurred on the Feast of St. Paul on 25 January 1893.
-In June 1898, the third phase of construction took place with the chancel being enlarged, a baptistry and a chapel being built and altar steps and reredos being installed.
+In June 1867, a lot was purchased on 23rd Street near Washington Circle, and Emlen T. Littell was selected to design the church to be built.
+In June 1868, the building was completed.
+An expansion occurred in Spring 1883 so that the church could seat up to 650 people.
+A second phase of expansion in October 1891 brought a new single stone porch, a vestibule, and an enlarged chancel.
+With the mortgage debt being paid off in December 1892, the church was cleared for consecration, which occurred on 25 January 1893, the Feast of the Conversion of St. Paul the Apostle.
+In June 1898, the third phase of construction took place with the chancel being enlarged, a baptistry and a chapel being built, and Altar steps and a reredos being installed.

-In May 1913, the dedication of a Cloister marked the completion of the Church and the Parish House building complex.
+In May 1913, the dedication of a cloister marked the completion of the Church and the Parish House building complex.
 In February 1922, the parish merged with the parish of St. Michael and All Angels.
 In 1935, women received the right to vote in parish elections.
-As a new hospital for George Washington University was planned to be built nearby, the US Federal Government bought the property and the old building was closed at the end of 1944.
-The last service in the old church was held on January 1, 1945, and the church was deconsecrated by Bishop Angus Dun the day after.
+Following plans to build a new hospital for the George Washington University that would take up the block on which the church was located, the U.S. Federal Government forcibly bought the church's property, and the building was closed at the end of 1944.
+The last service in the "old" (i.e., original) church was held on 1 January 1945, and the church was deconsecrated the following day by the Rt Rev'd Angus Dun, IV Bishop of Washington.

-On new property on K Street, purchased by the church, the architect Philip H. Frohman was engaged to design a new building.
-During a prolonged period of construction, the parish worshipped at St Thomas Church near Dupont Circle.
-The first service was held in the new church in June 1948, the service of Dedication was celebrated on 18 July 1948.
+The architect Philip H. Frohman was engaged to design a new building at the new property the church purchased on K Street.
+During a prolonged period of construction, the parish worshipped at St. Thomas' Church near Dupont Circle.
+The first service in the "new" church was held in June 1948, and the service of the Dedication of a Church was solemnly celebrated on 18 July 1948.
 Numerous additions of stained glass windows and appropriate religious adornments were added in the following years.
-In 1966, St. Paul's celebrated its centenary with a liturgy of Consecration.
-On 5 October 2008, the newly expanded parish hall from 1958 was dedicated by the Bishop of Washington, John Chane.
+In 1966, St. Paul's celebrated its centenary.
+On 5 October 2008, the newly expanded parish hall (dating back to 1958) was dedicated by the VIII Bishop of Washington, the Rt Rev'd John Chane.
 The new parish house incorporated the Gray and Carwithen townhouses that were adjacent to the church.

-St. Pauls' sister-parish is St Paul's Church, Knightsbridge in London.
+St. Paul's sister parish is St Paul's Church, Knightsbridge in London.